 5) Photocopies of your current passport (every page)

 Now this is where things start to get expensive.
-You need to photocopy - in colour - EVERY single page of your existing passport.
+You need to photocopy - in colour - EVERY single page of your existing passport (even the blank pages with no stamps on).
 For me that was a whopping 30 pages at 20 baht a copy.
+600 baht!
+Ouch!